 Here are four things teachers should keep in mind when building their wardrobe.

-Dress for a psychological edge: In many ways, teaching is a performance.
+A fellow high school teacher once told me that his goal was to be featured in his school’s yearbook as the “best dressed faculty member.”
+I also had a colleague whose students often commented on her artfully chosen accessories.
+All of which is to say: there may be some limits to the fashion advice you should take from me.
+Teaching is an all-day performance.
 You need to dress so you can be “on” all day without feeling self-conscious.
-If you’re worried you’ve gained weight over the holidays, avoid squeezing into an outfit you’ll be tempted to tug at.
-You also need to balance your desire for efficiency with the teacher image you hope to project.
+And that means you may need to balance your desire for efficiency with the teacher image you hope to project.
 If you want to be the teacher who wears a suit, you may end up dry cleaning after all.
-If it’s important to you to be a trendsetter, you won’t be comfortable rotating the same seven cardigans and four pairs of dark colored pants.
-And yes, ladies: if you absolutely must show up to work in heels for a psychological edge do it.
+If it’s important to you to be a trendsetter, maybe you won’t be comfortable rotating the same seven cardigans and five pairs of dark-colored pants.
+And yes, ladies: if you absolutely must make a grand entrance in heels for a psychological edge, do it.
 But keep a spare pair of flats in your desk drawer.